Dia Maté: Career

-In May 2024, Maté joined her first pageant, Miss Universe Philippines 2024, and did not place in the Top 20.
-Later in July, she competed in Miss World Philippines 2024, where she was given the title of Reina Hispanoamericana Filipinas 2024.
-In December, she released a single called "Ganda Gandahan".
-She described it as an empowering song that "outrageously champions beauty" and dedicated it to women and the LGBTQ+ community.
+In December, she released a single called Ganda Gandahan:, describing it as an empowering song that "outrageously champions beauty" and dedicated it to women and the LGBTQ+ community.
 She co-wrote it with openly queer Cebuano artist Dom Guyot.
 Mega magazine introduced Maté as an empowered morena pop star.

-On January 19, 2025, Maté released a doo-wop-influenced love song, "Ikaw Ang Pinili Ko".
-It was reportedly inspired by her relationship with Juan Karlos Labajo, a fellow musician.
-On January 20, she flew to Bolivia in preparation for the Reina Hispanoamericana 2025 pageant.
-On February 10, Maté was crowned Miss Reina Hispanoamericana, making her the second Filipino contestant to ever win the pageant, after Winwyn Marquez in 2017.
-A music video for "Ikaw Ang Pinili Ko" starring herself and Labajo was released on February 14, 2025.
+On January 19, 2025, Maté released a doo-wop-influenced love song, Ikaw Ang Pinili Ko.
+The music video for the single starring herself and Labajo was released on February 14, 2025.

-On September 25, 2025, Maté was joined of Your Face Sounds Familiar alongside with Jarlo Bâse, Pepe Herrera, JM Dela Cerna & Marielle Montellano, Alexa Ilacad, Rufa Mae Quinto, Jason Dy and Akira Morishita with the 8 celebrity contestants.
+On September 25, 2025, Maté participated in the fourth season of the impersonation competition show, Your Face Sounds Familiar, as one of the eight celebrity contestants.
+She finished the competition in seventh place.

-Personal life

-Maté is dating Juan Karlos Labajo, a German-Filipino actor and singer from Cebu.